 - chest X-rays to look for signs of infection or damage

-If your breathing problem is severe, you may be given supplemental oxygen.
+If your breathing issues are severe, you may be given supplemental oxygen.

-Nasal flaring is a symptom of breathing difficulties.
+Nasal flaring is a symptom of breathing difficulties or an attempt to widen the nasal opening to reduce airway resistance.
 In most cases, these difficulties will worsen until the cause is diagnosed and treated.

-Nasal flaring is unlikely to go away without treatment for the underlying cause.
-Nasal flaring that is treated using medications or inhalers typically has no long-term consequences.
+Nasal flaring can be serious, especially in children, and may require emergency medical treatment.
+Nasal flaring that’s treated using medications or inhalers typically has no long-term consequences.